tildeclub/site/wiki/source/safe-scripting-the-tilde-way.md

 - DOs
     - Respect shared CPU/Disk/Network resources
-    - Keep things that require a tilde.club login local to the server (don't post publicly), like home directory files:
+    - Keep things that require a Tilde.club login local to the server (don't post publicly), like home directory files:
         - Note that exceptions could include an opt-in file or special permissions from the user.
     - Respect `robots.txt` when writing web crawlers

 In short use your common sense and consider how your actions may affect others.

 If you are unsure if something is a good idea or not, head to irc or message using the `wall` command and ask others what they think.

 If you want a conclusive answer, contact one of the system operators.